School Improvement Plans

 Password: GuestS15613

-Make sure that both you and your student are aware of academic expectations
+- Make sure that both you and your student are aware of academic expectations set for your student this school year.

-Monitor the progress your student is making and communicate with your student’s teacher(s)
+- Monitor the progress your student is making and attend meetings with your student’s teacher(s).

 If you have questions about the content of this letter, please contact Mrs. Kristy Smith, principal of Elizabethtown Primary School, at (910) 862-3380 or by email at kbsmith@bladen.k12.nc.us.